Bolton spokeswoman denies report he'll vote for Biden, says he won't vote for either major WH candidate

 A spokeswoman for John Bolton on Sunday denied a report claiming the former national security adviser will cast his presidential vote for Joe Biden on Election Day -- but she affirmed he won't vote for President Trump either.

+Later Sunday, ABC News broadcast its interview with Bolton, during which he made the same admission, adding, "I'm gonna figure out a conservative Republican to write in."

-The U.K. Telegraph reported, as part of an interview, that Bolton, also the former U.S. ambassador to the United Nations, "says he intends to vote for Joe Biden, the Democratic candidate."
+The U.K. Telegraph had reported, as part of its own interview, that Bolton, also the former U.S. ambassador to the United Nations, "says he intends to vote for Joe Biden, the Democratic candidate."

 However, by Sunday evening, Bolton spokeswoman Sarah Tinsley told CNN and others, "This statement is incorrect.
 The ambassador never said he planned to vote for Joe Biden."
 She continued, "He will not be voting for Biden or Trump."